ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 ## Introduction

-As an aspiring full-stack software developer, I have been teaching myself about various front-end web technologies these days.
-Those include React.js, Svelte, and other shiny new JavaScript frameworks, which sometimes overwhelm me.
-I was about to settle in Svelte, thanks to its simplicity of state management, when I came across a concept called Hypermedia as The Engine of Application State(HATEOAS) and a piece of library called htmx.js.

-At first I didn't quite understand how it's better than other technologies.
-But After I crafted several web pages for learning, I find myself not having to force myself into dedicated frontend programming mode.

-I felt like I was finally freed from the torment of forcing myself into the react mindset, which I always thought absurd, like "How come I have to change the Mindset every time I craft a tiny piece of web page?."

-With htmx.js, I could simply create a page and when I needed to change small fractions of the page, I just fire an AJAX request using hx-get and swap the DOMs with HTML fragments in the response.

-Although I understand that as the web application becomes more complicated, there might be a situation where I need to use more feature rich technologies.
-But now, I don't have to be intimidated by the overwhelming echo system each technology has.

 As an aspiring full-stack software developer, I've been teaching myself various front-end web technologies recently.
 These include React.js, Svelte, and other shiny new JavaScript frameworks, which can sometimes be overwhelming.
 I was considering settling on Svelte, thanks to its simplicity in state management, when I discovered a concept called Hypermedia as the Engine of Application State (HATEOAS) and a library named htmx.js.